Loans for Weddings

 If saving up for a few more years is out of the question, a wedding loan could help you make those upfront payments and deposits for caterers, venues and dresses.
 So if you need to top up your nest egg to pay for your nuptials, could a wedding loan work for you?

 What is a Wedding Loan?

 A wedding loan is a personal loan taken out with the specific intention of funding your wedding day.
-You may want to borrow a few thousand pounds to give your own savings a boost, or need a larger amount to cover all the costs. .
-In essence, a wedding loan is simply a personal loan used for a specific purpose, in the same way that a personal loan for a car, holiday or home improvements may be desired.
+You may want to borrow a few thousand pounds to give your own savings a boost, or a larger amount to cover all the costs.

 A typical wedding loan may be between £10 and £15k, paid back over five years.
-As an unsecured personal loan you would pay back your loan provider an agreed amount each month to cover the original sum borrowed, plus a fixed rate of interest.
+As an unsecured personal loan it will be paid back in agreed installments each month to cover the amount borrowed and a fixed rate of interest.
 This means it should be easy to budget when paying back your borrowing.

 Loans for weddings: a summary